smithCoders/smithCoders/README.md

 # Hi there 👋, I'm Esmael Abdlkadr!
-## passionate Full-stack developer
+## MERN stack  developer

-I'm a passionate full-stack developer based in Ethiopia  🇪🇹.
+I'm a passionate MERN stack developer based in Ethiopia  🇪🇹.
 With a strong foundation in both front-end and back-end technologies, I love crafting innovative and user-friendly web applications.

 🚀 My tech stack includes JavaScript, Node.js, React, and MongoDB.
 I'm constantly exploring new technologies and methodologies to build scalable and robust software solutions.